 There is currently one container type, namely the Structure type.

-The Structure Type.
+The Structure Type

 A Structure groups a list of variables so that the collection can be manipulated as a single item.
 The variables in a Structure may also be referred to as “fields” to conform to conventional use of that term, but there is otherwise no distinction between fields and variables.
 The Structure’s fields MAY be of any type, including the Structure type.
 The order of items in the Structure is significant only in relation to the serialized representation of that Structure.